 DIAGNOSIS AND DIFFERENTIAL

 Never assume that alterations in mental status are due solely to any underlying dementia or senility when evaluating the elderly patient's mental status.
 Elderly persons suffer a much lower incidence of epidural hematomas than the general population; however, there is a higher incidence of subdural and intraparenchymal hematomas in the elderly than in younger patients.
 The rate of intracranial hemorrhage approaches 7% to 14% in anticoagulated patients with blunt head injury who are experiencing no or minimal symptoms.
-Order non-contrast head CT for patients who ...
+Order non-contrast head ...